fedebua/sat-telemetry-parser/README.md

 # SAC-D / Aquarius Telemetry Packet Parser

 This repository provides a Python-based parser and visualization tool for SAC-D / Aquarius satellite telemetry binary files.
 It allows decoding, verifying, and plotting engineering telemetry directly from raw binary packets.

-This code was developed as an exercise for the course “Lenguajes y Sistemas Operativos de Aplicación Espacial” (Master’s in Space Application Software Development – UNLAM).
+This code was developed as an exercise for the course "Programming Languages and Operating Systems for Space Applications" (Master’s in Space Application Software Development – UNLAM).

 ---